yuyanf/StorySpin/README.md

 <h2>Tangible interaction</h2>
 Due to COVID-19 we were limied to how we prototype and how we run user testing.
 Role play, interview and Wizard of Oz were therefore used on low-fidelity prototypes.
-These are the 3 versions we had for low-fidelity prototypes.
+These are the 3 versions we had of low-fidelity prototypes.

 ![proto1](https://user-images.githubusercontent.com/62013327/108324239-edfacf80-71c7-11eb-9f7d-93522791923b.png)